Vincent and Robin Evanchuk

 CLICK AN IMAGE FOR LARGER VIEW

-Vincent "Vince" and Roberta "Robin" Evanchuk were long-time folk dancers, performers, and instructors in the Los Angeles, California, area.
+Vincent Leroy "Vince" Evanchuk and Roberta "Robin" Evanchuk were long-time folk dancers, performers, and instructors in the Los Angeles, California, area.
 Vince's speciality is Ukrainian dance and Robin's is American dance, especially Cajun and those of the Ozark area.
-The couple collaborates on all their dance material.
+The couple collaborated on all their dance material.
+Vince was born on May 9, 1937.

 Both Vince and Robin taught the Santa Monica Teen Age Folk Dancers and were performers with the Gandy Dancers then later with Westwind, an ensemble they founded in Southern California that performed with its own group of musicians and singers.
 Robin was also active in the Folk Dance Federation of California (South) as historian.